RustAudio/vst-rs/README.md

 #### Packaging on OS X

-On OS X VST plugins are packaged inside of loadable bundles.
+On OS X VST plugins are packaged inside loadable bundles.
 To package your VST as a loadable bundle you may use the `osx_vst_bundler.sh` script this library provides.

 Example: